Before you float

 Try to eat a small meal shortly before coming in for a float session

-It is recommended that you don't shave on the same day you plan to float - you can but its not a fun first five minutes
+It is recommended that you don't shave on the same day you plan to float - you can but its not a fun for first five - ten minutes

 Keep caffeine intake to a minimum prior to your float